colinweiner111/azure-vwan-bgp-commands/README.md

 ## 📡 Show ASN + BGP + Public IPs (per instance)

-This command lists show the BGP ASN, BGP peer IPs, and Public IPs per instance.
+This command write show the BGP ASN, BGP peer IPs, and Public IPs per instance to a json file.
 You’ll need the **Name** value (e.g., `sechub1-vpngw`) from this output to use in the next command.

 ```bash